zRqmliian/Java-MC-Android-Setup-By-RumRum/README.md

 # Links

 >[!Tip]
->You can install it directly from the launcher and you do not need to download and import them manually.
+>You can install the mods and modpack directly from the launcher and you do not need to download and import them manually.

 Zalith Launcher - https://github.com/ZalithLauncher/ZalithLauncher